Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Echocardiogram (echo).
 Sound waves (ultrasound) are used to create a picture of the heart and look for structural defects.

 Certain ASDs (such as smaller secundum defects) may close on their own in the first few years of life.
 So the cardiologist may check your child’s heart regularly and wait to see if an ASD closes or becomes smaller.

 If an ASD is moderate or large or doesn’t close on its own by the time your child is school age, your child's cardiologist may advise repair.
 This can be done wither using cardiac catheterization or open heart surgery.
 The cardiologist will evaluate your child’s condition and discuss treatment options with you.

 Regular follow-up visits with the cardiologist are needed.
-The frequency of these visits will likely decrease as your child grows older.
+The frequency of these visits will likely decrease or cease as your child grows older.

 Your child may need to take antibiotics before having any surgery or dental work for 6 months after the ASD repair.
 This is to prevent infection of the inside lining of the heart and valves.
 This infection is called infective endocarditis.
 You should discuss this with your child's cardiologist.